 A Plan of Development (POD) and Site Plan are detailed engineering plans for multi-family, commercial, and industrial projects that contains all of the essential details necessary to construct site improvements.
 The POD and Site Plan process is designed to coordinate the numerous reviews and recommendations of all applicable Henrico County, State and Federal agencies.
 This integrated process is managed by the Planning Department and coordinated with County and certain external agencies.

 The power for localities to regulate land uses, given to it by the Commonwealth, includes approval of zoning changes in the form of a rezoning and expansion of uses through the Provisional Use Permit process.
-The following applications are for use in the rezoning and Provisional Use Permit process.
+Applications can be made through Build Henrico, and forms and process documents can be found on our website.
 Depending on the type and other aspects of the case, not all of the forms will be needed.

 A Subdivision plan is a detailed engineering plan for residential projects that contains all of the essential details necessary to construct site improvements.
 The Subdivision process is designed to coordinate the numerous reviews and recommendations of all applicable Henrico County, State and Federal agencies.
 For certain residential development, such as townhouse or R-5A, the review process is integrated with the Plan of Development (POD) process.
 This integrated process is managed by the Planning Department and coordinated with County and certain external agencies.